Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle properties

 \subsection{Expected number of edges}

 Given a crossing cuts puzzle generated by $a$ crossing cuts, we next wish to express the number of piece edges in the entire puzzle.
-This measure is fundamental to the number of matings and therefore is the substrate of the computational complexity of reconstruction algorithms.
+This measure is fundamental to the number of matings and therefore is a substrate of the computational complexity of reconstruction algorithms.

-First observe that each edge is a subset of a some cut between two consecutive intersections.
-In particular, if a cut $c_i$ is intersected $k$ times, the number of edges that emerge from this cut will be $k + 1$ (See Fig.~\ref{fig:stats_C}).
-To obtain the total number of edges $N_{edges}$ in the puzzle one needs to sum up the edges on all cuts, i.e.,
+First, observe that each edge is a subset of some cut between two consecutive intersections along its length.
+In particular, if a cut $c_i$ is intersected $k$ times, the number of edges that emerge from this cut will be $k + 1$.
+To obtain the total number of edges $N_{edges}$ in the puzzle one needs to sum up the edges on all cuts, i.e., {

-Since $I_{c_i, c_j}$ is a random function, so is $N_{edges}$.
-We can therefore seek its expected value, i.e., the expected number of edges in the entire puzzle:
+} Since $I_{c_i, c_j}$ is a random function, so is $N_{edges}$.
+We can therefore seek its expected value, i.e., the expected number of edges in the entire puzzle: {